 \section{Discussion}

-Our evaluation results highlight the novel approach of incorporating spatiotemporal features derived from Facebook’s Social Connectedness Index into a multi-horizon, parallel LSTM framework.
-This unique integration significantly improves predictive performance and reduces variance and uncertainty in the hospitalization projection, particularly over longer-term horizons.
+Our evaluation results highlighted the novel approach of incorporating spatiotemporal features derived from Facebook’s Social Connectedness Index into a multi-horizon, parallel LSTM framework.
+This unique integration significantly improved predictive performance and reduced variance and uncertainty in the hospitalization projection, particularly over longer-term horizons.

 Human mobility and the resulting interactions contribute to the transmission dynamics of infectious diseases \citep{changruenngam2020individual}.
 From a geospatial modeling point of view, this is similar to the spatial spillover effect in spatial lag modeling, where the target variable also influences the target variable in connected spatial units.
-However, accessing human mobility data can be expensive and limited due to privacy concerns and the cost of data, and it is simply impossible for many places and countries.
-At the time of this writing, many mobility datasets that temporarily opened up during the pandemic are unavailable even for the US post-pandemic.
-By contrast, Facebook's SCI is released and updated annually, remains freely accessible, and covers county-, state-, and country-level in more than 200 countries and territories, providing a stable, no-cost proxy for human interaction that persists beyond the pandemic period \citep{bailey2017measuring}.
+However, accessing human mobility data can be expensive and limited due to privacy concerns and the high cost of data, making it simply impossible for many places and countries.
+At the time of this writing, many mobility datasets that were temporarily made available during the pandemic are still unavailable, even in the US post-pandemic.
+In contrast, Facebook's SCI is released and updated annually, remains freely accessible, and covers county-, state-, and country-level in more than 200 countries and territories, providing a stable, no-cost proxy for human interaction that persists beyond the pandemic period \citep{bailey2017measuring}.
 Beyond infectious disease modeling, SCI has been widely applied in studies of COVID-19 vaccine uptake \citep{basu2025social}, residential segregation \citep{nilforoshan2023human}, international migration \citep{minora2022migration}, and eco-innovation partnerships \citep{basak2024collaborating}, highlighting its broad applicability across public health, socio-economic, and behavioral domains.